xieyuheng/inner/persons/robin-milner/1978-a-theory-of-type-polymorphism-in-programming.md

 > We now proceed, in outline, as follows.
 We define a new class of
 > expressions which we shall call types; then we say what is meant by
 > a value _possessing_ a type.
 Some values have many types, and some
 > have no type at all.
-In fact “wrong” has no type.
+In fact "wrong" has no type.
 But if a
 > functional value has a type, then as long as it is applied to the
 > right kind (type) of argument it will produce the right kind (type)
-> of result -- which cannot be “wrong”!
+> of result -- which cannot be "wrong"!

+注意，这里是 value 有 type，而不是 expression 有 type。

 > Now we wish to be able to show that -- roughly speaking -- an Exp
 > expression evaluates (in an appropriate environment) to a value
 > which has a type, and so cannot be wrong.
 In fact, we can give a
 > sufficient syntactic condition that an expression has this robust
 > quality; the condition is just that the expression has a
-> “well-typing” with respect to the environment, which means that we
+> "well-typing" with respect to the environment, which means that we
 > can assign types to it and all its subexpressions in a way which
 > satisfies certain laws.

-注意最后这句话，"which means that we can assign types to it and all its subexpressions in a way which satisfies certain laws."
+注意，最后这句话，"which means that we can assign types to it and all its subexpressions in a way which satisfies certain laws."
-看起来非常 适合用 propagator model 实现。
+看起来非常适合用 propagator model 实现，
+因为每个 subexpression 都可以实现为一个 cell。

 > So there are two main tasks,
 > once the laws of type assignment are given.
 >
 > - The first -- to show that an expression (or program) with a legal
->   type assignment cannot “go wrong” -- is tackled in this section;
+>   type assignment cannot "go wrong" -- is tackled in this section;
 >   surprisingly enough, it is the easier task (at least for an
 >   applicative language).
 >